Clarifications for developers, uploading applications, price setting, etc

 At the top of your application’s profile page, you will find the status of your application submission.
 The following labels will explain the status of your application in our catalog.
 Once your application status changes, an email will be sent informing you of this change and any issues or reasons for the change if applicable.
 Be sure to check your junk/spam folder of your registered email address, and that the email you have registered with SlideME is correct and without typos.

-When updating an application, do not alter the complete app title, permissions, or free to paid status, as these will set your application status under re-review to ensure such changes are compliant with our current guidelines.
+When updating an application, if you alter the application title or permissions, your application status will be under re-review to ensure such changes are compliant with our current guidelines.
 Applications under re-review fall under a similar, but separate, time frame as applications initially submitted for approval of up to 4 business days; though approvals for applications under re-review generally occur within 24 hours if submitted during normal business hours.
+Applications under re-review are not available to the public for download.

 The following applications are not permitted on SlideME and will be rejected indisputably: